 The PENTAX K-3 III has a fixed screen, which is limiting for waist-level shooting or video work.
 The screen has a neat 'Night Vision' mode that decreases its luminosity and turns the display red for nighttime shooting.

-The PENTAX K-3 III has a good menu system.
+The menu system and user interface is good.
 While settings are all pretty clearly labeled, the submenus are very long and could be more clearly organized.
 Thankfully, there's a quick menu function to easily access more common settings and a smart function ('S.Fn' button) menu that can be customized to access up to five different settings.
 If you don't understand what a setting does, the camera has an info/guide function to explain.

-The PENTAX K3 Mark III has a great battery life.
-Its 800-shot CIPA rating is better than most mirrorless models and is quite good for a DSLR, though it falls far short of some Nikon models like the Nikon D780.
+Battery life is great.
+The camera's 800-shot CIPA rating is better than most mirrorless models and is quite good for a DSLR, though it falls far short of some Nikon models like the Nikon D780.
 What that means is you're likely to get plenty out of this camera on a full charge, though that depends on how you use it.

 It isn't quite as good for video, though it'll still last for about an hour and a half of continuous video recording.
 Just be aware that the battery can overheat when recording in 4k for longer periods.